Side menu - quick search bar for popular catergories

 17 Feet 1900 Bellows Adirondack Guide Boat

-You are looking at a 1900 Adirondack Guide Boat built that was built in 1900 by either Cash or Millard Bellows.
+You are looking at an Adirondack Guide Boat built that was built in 1900 by either Cash or Millard Bellows.
 Quite possibly this could be the last known example of this builder.
 It is ready to put in water or show and is in perfect original condition.
 It is built of cedar on oak.
 It may well be the only original remaining.

 21 Feet 1961 Century Coronado